jeanarose/team-profile-generator/README.md

 * `Path` was used to create a file path that can be used to create the `output` directory
 * `fs` was used to render the HTML and check to see if the `output` directory exists

+View a video walk-through of the application here: https://github.com/jeanarose/team-profile-generator

 ## Team Profile Generator
 ![Screenshot of Team Profile webpage.](assets/images/team-profile-screenshot.png)
 <kbd>![Screenshot of Team Profile command line interface.](assets/images/team-profile-generator-screenshot.png)<kbd>